 We may require you to complete additional verification steps before processing a transfer to a non-custodial crypto wallet, including verification that you own or control the destination wallet, where we have not otherwise verified your ownership or control of that wallet, in accordance with our obligations under Applicable Law (including anti-money laundering regulations and the requirements applicable to such transfer).
 The completion of a transfer to a non-custodial crypto wallet may be subject to additional processing times, limitations, or conditions, and we reserve the right to refuse or delay any such transfer where required by Applicable Law or our internal compliance procedures.

 We carry out any transfer of cryptoassets on your instruction only.
-If you choose to open a crypto wallet and transfer cryptoassets from your eToro account to that crypto wallet, then any wallet not provided by eToro is governed by its own terms, for which we accept no responsibility..
+If you choose to open a crypto wallet and transfer cryptoassets from your etoro account to that crypto wallet, then any wallet not provided by etoro is governed by its own terms, for which we accept no responsibility..
 Where the crypto wallet is non-custodial, you alone hold and control your cryptoassets and the private keys, we do not provide, operate, control or monitor such wallet.
-Once you instruct a transfer to a non-custodial wallet, you are solely responsible for that wallet and for the cryptoassets transferred to it, and the protections that apply to your cryptoassets on the eToro platform no longer apply once the transfer is confirmed.
+Once you instruct a transfer to a non-custodial wallet, you are solely responsible for that wallet and for the cryptoassets transferred to it, and the protections that apply to your cryptoassets on the etoro platform no longer apply once the transfer is confirmed.
 We may charge a fee for transferring your cryptoassets to a crypto wallet.
 We provide more details of the fees that may apply to you when you are trading or transferring cryptoassets in paragraph 11 - "Fees and costs".
 The applicable fees may vary depending on the type of the destination wallet.